GoogleChrome/developer.chrome.com/site/en/blog/pwa-install-features/index.md

-A further study on taxonomy in 2019 found no difference, and so the team wanting to unify the PWA install experience, decided to update the labels to**Install** on Android.
+A further study on taxonomy in 2019 found no difference, and so the team wanting to unify the PWA install experience, decided to update the label to **Install** on Android.
 A further study in 2021 compared the language, **Install**, **Get**, and **Download**, and we found that users understood **Install** as the process that was happening.
-Users felt tapping a button with the label **Get**would send the user to a website, and with **Download** they assumed a file would end up in their downloads folder or equivalent.
+Users felt tapping a button with the label **Get** would send the user to a website, and with **Download** they assumed a file would end up in their downloads folder or equivalent.

-With all this in mind, we concluded that the label ''Install'' best fits PWAs.
+With all this in mind, we concluded that the label **Install** best fits PWAs.
 We recommend developers across the web platform adopt Install as the preferred string going forward.

 ## Install icon on desktop {: #installicon }

-On our desktop platforms,we have a design pattern that whenever a website loads a PWA,Chrome will show a pill that appears on the right-hand side of the omnibox that contains an icon and the label. **Install**.
+On our desktop platforms, we have a design pattern that whenever a website loads a PWA, Chrome will show a pill that appears on the right-hand side of the omnibox that contains an icon and the label **Install**.
 After that, when a user visits a site, only the icon will be present.
 Clicking on this pill triggers the installation of a desktop PWA.